ktcrowe/BabyBash/README.md

 ## Installation
 **BabyBash is currently only available on Apple Silicon machines.**<br>
-*(NOTE: We have not yet tested on Linux, it may be possible to build on there.
-If you are successful in doing so, please contact Caitlin at `ckc5828@psu.edu`.)*

 ### 1. Download Miniconda
 *(NOTE: If you already have Anaconda or Miniconda installed on your machine, you can skip this step.)*